 I covered the first row with a metal shield to protect it.

-The embossing gun had no problem darkening up the ink.
-It could also turn the un-inked areas of the board a tan color.
+It also had no problem turn the un-inked areas of the square a tan color.

 I learned my lesson from the embossing gun, so I had the shield in place.
 The heat gun darkened the ink very quickly.